Flux159/cassie-odm/README.md

 Also note that to use any of the examples below, it is assumed that you have Cassandra downloaded and running (default port of 9042).
 See the [Apache Cassandra Download](http://cassandra.apache.org/download/) page for how to install Cassandra.
 Alternatively, get Cassandra from the [Datastax Community Distribution](http://planetcassandra.org/cassandra/).
 For OSX, you can install Cassandra from homebrew (see [this](http://christopher-batey.blogspot.com/2013/05/installing-cassandra-on-mac-os-x.html)).
 For debian based systems (Ubuntu), you can install from apt-get.

+Note that Cassie 0.2.x and above support CQL 3.0 and Cassandra 3.x+.
+Support for CQL 2.x and Cassandra 2.x is only available for Cassie 0.1.x.
+See [Release Notes](https://github.com/Flux159/cassie-odm#release-notes) for more information.

 Getting Started
 ----------
 ```javascript